 Day 1: Flight and First Day in London

-The Landmark Hotel is absolutely gorgeous.
+The Landmark Hotel is gorgeous.
 Located in the Marylebone neighborhood, it’s pretty convenient to many London landmarks.
 The rooms are also huge by European standards.
-Because we had four nights planned there, we were able to unpack and settle in to the room.
+Because we had four nights planned there, we were able to unpack and settle into the room.

 With so many things on our AbD agenda, we didn’t have too much that we HAD to do during our free time.
 On the first day, we just walked to Hyde Park and down Oxford Street.
 We stopped at a small cafe for snacks for dinner, and then went to bed early.